-Coast Guard rallies behind wounded Detroit petty officer
+Coast Guard rallies behind wounded Detroit colleague

 Utica — Coast Guard members across the nation have rallied behind a Detroit-based petty officer who was severely wounded in an attack while on vacation.

 When word got out that Storekeeper 2nd Class Petty Officer Jennifer Smith was stabbed in a robbery while visiting Belize in December, members of her unit at Air Station Detroit began brainstorming ways to help.

 Smith was transferred to a Coast Guard facility in Virginia after the attack, where she has received medical care and is closer to family.
 She and her husband, James, are now faced with having to sell their Utica home, which Chief Petty Officer Robert Holden said the couple bought less than a year ago as a “fixer upper.”

 Holden, president of the Chief Petty Officers Association, Greater Detroit chapter, and other members are renovating the house to minimize the financial loss with the sale.

 “We tried to find a way to alleviate the pain.
 Because of her injuries, we knew she probably wouldn’t be coming back here to Detroit,” Holden said.